 2. Depressive Disorders

-Generally the main types of mood disorders are:
+Generally, the main types of mood disorders are:

 Major depressive disorder:

-Major depressive disorder involves a period of utmost sadness as well as hopelessness, or emptiness with various physical, cognitive and emotional symptoms
+The major depressive disorder involves a period of utmost sadness as well as hopelessness, or emptiness with various physical, cognitive and emotional symptoms

 Bipolar I disorder: